moormaster/get-ip/README.md

 # GetIp
-Bash script to query the current ip.
+Bash script to query the current external IPv4 or IPv6.

 To be used with [ddclient](https://github.com/ddclient/ddclient)